ioggstream/test-driven-development-101/markdown/03-openapi.md

 ```

-1- provide contact informations and terms of services
+1- provide contact information and terms of services

 ----

 In `components.schemas` you can define object schemas.
-The schema for the
- following object
+This object

 ```json
 {